-- Every member of the sales team who (is, are) planning to take a vacation this summer must submit his or her request in writing by May 10.
+- Every member of the sales team who (is, are) planning to take a vacation this summer must submit a request in writing by May 10.

-- All members of the sales team who (is, are) planning to take a vacation this summer must submit their requests in writing by May 10.
+- Members of the sales team who (is, are) planning to take a vacation this summer must submit requests in writing by May 10.